Serving Montana Agriculture and growing prosperity under the Big Sky

 Farm Status Determination

 Inspections of all farms subject to the rule, regardless of size, have already begun.
 The Produce Safety Program at Montana Department of Agriculture offers free On-Farm Readiness Reviews to assist covered farms in preparing for their first inspection.
-Learn more about what to expect during an On-Farm Readiness Review and how to request one by clicking here.
+Learn more about what to expect during an On-Farm Readiness Review and how to request one.

 The Food Safety Modernization Act does not take the place of the USDA Good Agricultural Practices (GAPs) & Good Handling Practices (GHPs), and a GAP audit is not sufficient to comply with the FSMA Produce Safety Rule.
 However, being GAP certified or having a farm food safety plan will make it easier for you to meet these requirements.
 Depending on the program you use, you may find that your audit requirements are higher than the FSMA Produce Safety Rule requirements.
 Contact the Montana Department of Agriculture if you have more questions.

 No, you are not required to have an on-farm food safety plan under the FSMA Produce Safety Rule.
 However, having a plan is an excellent way to organize and manage your safety policies and procedures.
 Additionally, if you are exempt from the rule, having a food safety plan to show your buyers can demonstrate your commitment to safe produce.
 Multiple online resources exist to help you create a plan.
-Find templates and guides by clicking here.
+Templates and guides.

 The FDA is exploring ways to simplify the microbial quality and testing requirements for agricultural water.
 It is possible that additional testing methods will become available for farmers to use.
 Until further guidance is released, it is recommended that farms subject to the rule continue to maintain current water testing practices.